 How We Faked Flying

-The truth is: flying actors onstage sounds magical — but the logistics are brutal.
+The truth is: flying actors onstage sounds magical - but the logistics are brutal.
 We quickly realized that our biggest enemy was height.
-The theatre had no fly system and very little vertical space, which meant there was no room to safely hang or hide the actors above the stage like in traditional productions.
+Our theatre had no fly system and very little vertical space, which meant there was no room to safely hang or hide the actors above the stage like in traditional productions.

 Nothing works without a ton of smoke and what we called the “smoke wall.”
 All of it carefully designed to hide our flying mechanisms.

-Here’s a view from backstage - the moment the kids fly off to Neverland.
-When everything works as it should, the audience doesn’t see the crane.
-They just see the actors off the ground.
+If everything works as it should, the audience won’t see the crane.
+They’ll just see the actors off the ground.

 These stunning shots were captured by the brilliant Ale Pinto: